Qfwfq0806/small-python-projects/README.md

 # small-python-projects
-Some small python programs that can help us automate our routine works
+Some small python programs that can help us automate our routine works.